Sindhura-b/VisualQuestionAnswering_TransformerFusion/README.md

 layers have less complex modality interaction compared to early fusion techniques and hence are easier to train comparatively.
 I also explored various ways to perform late fusion and the ones chosen for implementation and comparative analysis include:

-Linear Fusion: This involves the concatenation of image and textual features and passing them through a linear layer followed by ReLU activation and dropout to generate an intermediate output.
+**Linear Fusion**: This involves the concatenation of the image and textual features and passing them through a linear layer followed by ReLU activation and dropout to generate an intermediate output.
-Multiplicative Fusion: This involves element-wise multiplication of image and textual features to generate an intermediate output.
+**Multiplicative Fusion**: This involves element-wise multiplication of image and textual features to generate an intermediate output.
 This method has no learnable parameters for multi-modality interaction (fusion layer) if the image and textual features are of the same size.
-Factorized Bi-Linear Pooling (MFB): Bilinear pooling supposedly captures richer pairwise interactions among multi-modal features[4].
+**Factorized Bi-Linear Pooling (MFB)**: Bilinear pooling supposedly captures richer pairwise interactions among multi-modal features[4].
 It also does not pose any restriction on the dimensionality of image and text features.
-Factorized Higher-Order Pooling (MFH): This involves simply cascading multiple MFB modules to capture more complex high-order interaction betien multi-modal features[5].
+**Factorized Higher-Order Pooling (MFH)**: This involves simply cascading multiple MFB modules to capture more complex high-order interaction between multi-modal features[5].
 For this project, I chose to use two MFB modules for the implementation of MFH.
-After the fusion layer, a classifier with a fully connected layer whose output dimensionality is equivalent to that of the ansir space of the chosen dataset is added to the model.
+After the fusion layer, a classifier with a fully connected layer whose output dimensionality is equivalent to that of the answer space of the chosen dataset is added to the model.
 As a part of this model exploration, a comparative analysis of models with transformer and fusion layer variants is performed.

 **Experiments and Results:**
 Single Modality Transformer Fusion Model is trained on the processed DAQUAR dataset.
-As pre-trained transformer models are used, their iights are initialized to solve image and text-specific tasks.
-The Wu-Palmer similarity score code by Mateusz et al.[1] is chosen as a primary evaluation metric since it captures the semantic similarity of strings and works ill on one-word ansirs.
+As pre-trained transformer models are used, their weights are initialized to solve image and text-specific tasks.
+The Wu-Palmer similarity score code by Mateusz et al.[1] is chosen as a primary evaluation metric since it captures the semantic similarity of strings and works ill on one-word answers.
 Models are implemented in jupyter notebbok and training is performed in colab on NVIDIA Tesla T4 and NVIDIA Tesla P100 GPUs.

 For Experiment 1, the linear fusion technique is used with the intermediate dimension of 512, dropout of 0.5, and batch size of 32, which are considered as a decent set of parameters, since the output dimension of the transformer encoder is 768 and it is a common practice to start with a batch